ENGAGE HELP CENTER

 Calculated answers

-This page will serve as a guide to setting up calculations in the surveys to be able to apply them in drawing valuable analytical conclusions and creating conditional reports to the participants.
+This page will serve as a guide to setting up calculations in the project.

 Use cases

-Among countless other options, here are some examples of well-known health-related risk calculation models and index calculations that can be set up within the Engage surveys with help of the new Calculated answers functionality:
+Among countless other options, here are some examples of well-known health-related risk calculation models and index calculations that can be set up within the Engage activities with help of the Calculated answers functionality:

 - Body Mass Index calculation,